zerosquaredio/arty/35t/tutorial1_vivado_2019.1.md

 #### Prerequisites:
 Register with ARM and install ARM Keil v5:  https://developer.arm.com/ip-products/designstart

+- Go back to Vivado
-From Vivado, run these TCL commands to update the m3.mmi file:
+- Select "Open Implemented Design" from the left-side menu (this may take a minute) Run these TCL commands to update the m3.mmi file:<br>
 	```cd V:/hardware/m3_for_arty_a7/m3_for_arty_a7```<br>
 	```source make_mmi_file.tcl```<br>
 (any time you re-generate the bitstream you should re-run these steps)